great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 ## Setup

-{GxData.product_name} is a Python library and can be installed using Python's included `pip` tool.
+{GxData.product_name} is a Python library you can install with the Python `pip` tool.

-More comprehensive guidance on setting up a Python environment, installing GX, and installing additional dependencies for working with specific data formats and storage environments is available in the [Set up a GX environment](/core/installation_and_setup/install_gx.md) section of the docs.
+For more comprehensive guidance on setting up a Python environment, installing {GxData.product_name}, and installing additional dependencies for specific data formats and storage environments, see [Set up a GX environment](/core/installation_and_setup/install_gx.md).

 <Tabs>

 <TabItem value="procedure" label="Procedure">

-1. Install the GX 1.0 library.

-   The following command will install GX in your Python environment:
+1. Run the following code to install the {GxData.product_name} library:

    ```bash title="Terminal input"
    pip install great_expectations
    ```

-   Since this guide provides sample `.csv` data to work with, no additional dependencies need installation.

 2. Verify that GX installed successfully.

-   Once the {GxData.product_name} library has been installed, you can verify that you are using the correct version with:
+3. Run the following code to verify the {GxData.product_name} version:

    ```bash title="Terminal input"
    great_expectations --version
    ```

-   The output you receive if GX was successfully installed will be:
+   The following output appears when {GxData.product_name} is successfully installed:

    <ReleaseVersionBox/>